 After six total hours have passed, your beans are ready to enjoy!

-1 hour: Check on beans, add more chicken broth if needed
+After 1 hour: Check on you white beans – add more chicken broth if needed.

 Slow Cooker White Beans & Ham